What is Alternative Medicine?

 Many alternative and complementary treatments rely upon the body’s innate ability to heal itself.

 Practitioners often either stimulate or suppress the immune system to achieve the desired results.

 We look at the body “as a whole” with complementary and alternative therapies.

-Also, prevention of disease is a primary goal.
+Also, the prevention of disease is our primary goal.

 In contrast, traditional medicine is often reactionary and focuses on eliminating symptoms of the disease.